raul-estevez/SimpleElectronicLoad/README.md

 There are some things that can be modified in the circuit.
-As you can see in the schematic the current set circuitry can be changed to acomodate other types of voltage references (either by the use of a zener diode, voltge divider, LM317...).
+As you can see in the schematic the current set circuitry can be changed to acomodate other types of voltage references (either by the use of a zener diode, voltage divider, LM317...).
 RV3 can be as well substituted by a voltage divider, but is not encouraged.
 The thermistor and resistor can be modified as well.
 In the fan driver circuit, if you already know the RV1 voltage you need, you can substitute RV1 with a voltage divider.
 Feel free to use any mosfet/bjt that you have in hand and can withstand the fan currents.